parapluu/encore/README.md

 Then install the newest version, saying `brew update; brew install haskell-platform`.

+#### Linux

+It's only tested on Ubuntu 14.04, and hopefully it works as well on other distributions based on Ubuntu or Debian.

+    # sync with the online repo source
+    apt-get update
+    # set up the building infrastructure
+    apt-get install -y clang g++ premake4
+    # if you also want to see the HTML doc
+    apt-apt install -y doxygen

 #### Compiling and installing mylittlepony

     cd mylittlepony
     make
     make test

 ##### Adding `encorec` to the path

 We recommend that you add the `release` directory to your `PATH` environment variable -- this will allow you to invoke the compiler by just saying